-NOTE: For 2021 the Grand Depart plans to return.
-The 800 route has re-opened!!
+NOTE: For 2022 the Grand Depart moves forward one week to the 3rd Thursday in October.
 The AZT300 & AZT800 will start concurrently at border monument 103 in 2022 and the new rider limit is 60 total riders.
 Social distancing rules apply, please carry a mask for use in public areas.

 Suggested Start Date: Thursday October 19th, 2023. *ITTs are always encouraged!!

 (3rd Thursday in October each year) *Registration opens one month prior to the Grand Depart